MaelRibes/Discord-Replica/README.md

 - Have Docker installed

 Installation:
-- Open a terminal at the root of the project and run `start.sh`.
+- Open a terminal at the root of the project and run `./start.sh`.
 This should build the Mongo, Redis, backend, and frontend containers, and start the application on `localhost:3000`.

 **Note**: Do not refresh the page while the application is running, or there will be socket bugs.